SunshengGu/XC_eval_pcdet/docs/INSTALL.md

 TODO

 ### CADC Dataset
 * Please download the official [CADC Dataset Devkit](https://github.com/mpitropov/cadc_devkit) dataset and run the download script.
+Make sure `labeled = True` in the download script to download labels as well.
 Add symlinks to the date folders within the data/cadc folder.

 ```
 PCDet